 - Stimulates the body’s own innate healing mechanisms.

 The act of performing Hijama is a Sunnah of the Prophet Muhammad صل الله عليه و سلم and it is extensively reported in a wide collection of authentic hadith.
 Its practice is strongly recommended and emphasized in a number of narrations.
 The practice of Hijama forms an integral part of Islamic Prophetic Medicine.

 When should one do Hijama Therapy?

-It is recommended that Hijama be practised on the ‘odd’ days of the Lunar Calendar.
-Further to this, the specifically prescribed days are Monday, Tuesday and Thursday.
-The optimum Sunnah days to perform Hijama Therapy are the 17th, 19th and 21st days of the Lunar Calendar providing these days coincide with Monday, Tuesday or Thursday.
-The Prophet (peace and blessings of Allah be upon him) advised against practicing Hijama on Friday, Saturday and Sunday and very strongly advised against practicing Hijama on Wednesdays.
+It is recommended that can be practiced on the ‘odd’ days of the Lunar Calendar.
+Further to this, the specifically prescribed days are Monday, Tuesday, and Thursday.
+The optimum Sunnah days to perform Cupping Therapy are the 17th, 19th and 21st days of the Lunar Calendar providing these days coincide with Monday, Tuesday or Thursday.
+The Prophet (peace and blessings of Allah be upon him) advised against practicing Hijama on Friday, Saturday, and Sunday and very strongly advised against practicing Hijama on Wednesdays.